 Recently, Wayne State University became one of the first universities in North America to establish a certificate program in Medical Physics and also one of the first to develop a professional doctorate program.
-Our CAMPEP accredited Graduate Certificate in Medical Physics allows those holding a PhD in Physics to complete coursework necessary to be eligible into medical physics residency programs.
+Our CAMPEP accredited Graduate Certificate in Medical Physics allows those holding a PhD in Physics to complete coursework necessary to be eligible for entry into medical physics residency programs.
 Our professional doctorate program incorporates two years of clinical training in Radiation Oncology into the 90 credits of graduate study to create a well-trained and well-rounded clinical practitioner.
-The programs are administered through the WSU School of Medicine, Department of Radiation Oncology, and is based in the Detroit Medical Center / Karmanos Cancer Center.
-This provides students with both the academic facilities of the largest single-campus medical school in the country, and the clinical facilities of one of the largest hospital systems in the country which boasts an NCI-designated comprehensive cancer care center.
-The WSU School of Medicine is also affiliated with the Henry Ford Health System, offering students additional access to clinical and academic resources.
+The programs are administered through the WSU School of Medicine, Division of Radiation Oncology, and are based in the Karmanos Cancer Center.
+This provides students with both the academic facilities of the largest single-campus medical school in the country, and the clinical facilities of an NCI-designated comprehensive cancer care center.
+The WSU School of Medicine is also affiliated with the Henry Ford Health System, offering students access to additional clinical and academic resources.
 With an enrollment of 32,000 students, WSU is among the nation’s 30-largest public universities.
 WSU‘s graduate enrollment is also one of the country’s largest, with more than 14,000 students enrolled in graduate and professional programs.